Treatment of mental disorders: Psychotherapy

 A form of treatment for many mental disorders is psychotherapy.
 Psychotherapy is an interpersonal intervention, usually provided by a mental health professional such as a clinical psychologist, that employs any of a range of specific psychological techniques.
 There are several main types.
 Cognitive behavioral therapy (CBT) is used for a wide variety of disorders, based on modifying the patterns of thought and behavior associated with a particular disorder.
 There are various kinds of CBT therapy, and offshoots such as dialectical behavior therapy.
-Psychoanalysis, addressing underlying psychic conflicts and defenses, has been a dominant school of psychotherapy and is still in use.
+Psychoanalysis, addressing underlying psychic conflicts and defences, has been a dominant school of psychotherapy and is still in use.
 Systemic therapy or family therapy is sometimes used, addressing a network of relationships as well as individuals themselves.
 Some psychotherapies are based on a humanistic approach.
-Some therapies are for a specific disorder only, for example interpersonal and social rhythm therapy.
+Some therapies are for a specific disorder only, for example, interpersonal and social rhythm therapy.
 Mental health professionals often pick and choose techniques, employing an eclectic or integrative approach tailored to a particular disorder and individual.
 Much may depend on the therapeutic relationship, and there may be issues of trust, confidentiality and engagement.

 To regulate the potentially powerful influences of therapies, psychologists hold themselves to a set of ethical standers for the treatment of people with mental disorders, written by the American Psychological Association.
 These ethical standards include: